DPM Spray: Particle Type, Direct Injection Type Setup

 In the following figure, we can see the inner and outer radius:

-The animation settings are shown in Figure 7, and the animation can be seen below to understand this type of injection better:
+The animation settings are shown in the following figure, and the animation can be seen below to understand this type of injection better:

-The settings for the hollow-cone and solid-cone animations are shown in Figures 8 and 9, respectively.
+The settings for the hollow-cone and solid-cone animations are shown in above Figures.
 The inputs are fully defined, and below are the animations:

 Surface